pingcap/pingcap.github.io/src/ai/guides/filtering.md

 }
 ```

-The `$eq` operator can be omitted, so the following query is equivalent to the above:
+You can omit the `$eq` operator.
+The following query is equivalent to the above:

 ```python
 {